-- A There are various licence types available depending on the range of products you are considering selling; - Investor Licence used to licence B2C retailers with a provision for B2B. - There is an Interim variant of this licence which is used as the staging post towards gaining an Investor licence. - International Licence used to licence B2C retailers selling National Rail to inbound consumers, with a provision for B2B. - Season Product Licence used to licence B2C retailers wishing to only retail season products, with a provision for B2B. - Travel Agents Licence used to licence B2B retailers predominantly in a TMC environment. - ITX Licence used to licence retailers wishing to offer National Rail as part of Inclusive Tour packages. - Approved Third Party used to licence an Agent that is selling a defined range of products on behalf of a sponsoring TOC.
+- A There are various licence types available depending on the range of products you are considering selling; - Third Party Investor Licence used to licence B2C retailers with a provision for B2B. - There is an Interim variant of this licence which is used as the staging post towards gaining a Third Party Investor licence. - International Licence used to licence B2C retailers selling National Rail to inbound consumers, with a provision for B2B. - New Trial of Season Ticket Retailing by Third Party Retailers used to licence B2C retailers wishing to only retail season products, with a provision for B2B. - Travel Agents Licence used to licence B2B retailers predominantly in a TMC environment.

+- ITX Licence used to licence retailers wishing to offer National Rail as part of Inclusive Tour packages. - Approved Third Party used to licence an Agent that is selling a defined range of products on behalf of a sponsoring TOC.